Bus fare protest in Brazil's biggest city turns violent

-Television images showed small groups of rock-throwing, masked youths clashing with police in the center of the metropolis, amid burning piles of rubbish.
-Protesters smashed the windows of buses and vandalized bank agencies.
+Television images showed small groups of rock-throwing, masked youths clashing with police in the centre of the metropolis, amid burning piles of rubbish.
+Protesters smashed the windows of buses and vandalised bank agencies.

 Many Sao Paulo residents have been angered by the increase in public transport prices, with inflation in Brazil already running at more than 10 percent.